whria78/llama-qwen-vl/README.md

 ---

 ## Memory Requirements
-⚠ At least **64GB of RAM** must be required.
+⚠ At least **64GB of system RAM (not GPU)** must be required.
 If your system has less memory, you may experience very slow processing times or application crashes.

 ## Microsoft Visual C++ Redistributable